zanjabil2502/Tugas_Akhir/code/Final_Program/README.md

 # COVID-19 COUGH SOUND CLASSIFICATION BASED ON DEEP LEARNING
 ===========================================================

 This program is part of the final project of Zanjabila from Engineering Physics, Sepuluh Nopember Institute of Technology.
-The program here is a development of Edresson Casanova's program with a github link, namely github.com/Edresson/SPIRA-ComParE2021
+The program here is a development of Edresson Casanova's program with a github link, [this is Github link](github.com/Edresson/SPIRA-ComParE2021)

 This program uses 3 datasets, namely Coswara, Coughvid, ComParE CCS 2021.
 The whole program is made in python and runs on a jupyter notebook.
 Where there are several steps in running this overall program:
 1. Run the 1_Download_Dataset.ipynb program to download the dataset you want to use.